4 Things to Look For When Inspecting an Antique Frame

-Antique picture frames, with their intricate designs, evoke time past when craftsmanship was fine art unto itself.
-Like it affects fine wines, the passage of time adds character to and increases the value of antique frames.
-In some cases, an antique frame can be worth more than the art collection it surrounds.
+Antique frames, with their intricate designs, evoke time past when craftsmanship was fine art unto itself.
+Much like fine wines, the passage of time adds character to and increases the value of antique frames.
+In some cases, an antique frame may be worth more than the art it surrounds.

 1. Look at the Back